ShmouelHai/SalesforceScript/SCRIPT2: Metadata Comparison.md

    ```

    Input Package Paths:
-   - Enter the path of the package to be compared (ROW) when prompted.
+   - Enter the path of the package to be compared (generally ROW) when prompted.
-   - Enter the path of the comparing package (SFOA).
+   - Enter the path of the comparing package (generally SFOA).

 4. **Review Excel Report:**
    Open the generated Excel file named `CompareXML.xlsx` on your desktop.
 The report provides a comprehensive overview of metadata members, their types, SFOA status, and deployment status.